 - Suggested videos: Traffic from suggestions that show next to or after other videos and from links in video descriptions.
 These videos could be your own videos or someone else's.

 - Playlists: Traffic from the most-watched playlists that include your videos.

-- Impressions and how they led to watch time: How many times your video's thumbnails were shown to viewers on YouTube (impressions), how frequently those thumbnails resulted in a view (click-through rate) and how those views ultimately led to watch time.
+- Impressions and how they led to watch time: How many times your video's thumbnails were shown to viewers on YouTube (impressions), how often those thumbnails resulted in a view (click-through rate) and how those views ultimately led to watch time.

 - Bell notifications sent: The number of bell notifications sent to subscribers who get notifications from your channel.

 - YouTube search: Traffic from search terms that brought viewers to your content.

 - Audience retention: How different moments of your video held viewers' attention.
 You can also use typical retention to compare your 10 latest videos of similar length.

 - Likes (vs dislikes): How viewers feel about your video.

 - End screen element click rate: How often your viewers clicked an end screen element.